 When I asked one of my workshop attendees why he placed his education at the top of his profile, he said it was a major requirement for a job he last applied for.
 He was going to keep it near the top for future jobs.

-Other sections could be highlighted to strengthen a profile
+Other sections could be moved to strengthen a profile

 As an added insult, this section has been truncated to show only the top three skills.
 If visitors want to see additional skills, they must click “View more.”
 I fear people will only endorse their connections’ top three skills, because they will not think to…view more.